seouldish-glitch/vivid-store/README.md

 # 🎨 Vivid Store - E-commerce Platform

-A modern, feature-rich e-commerce platform built with Express.js, MongoDB, and Google OAuth authentication.
-Designed for seamless deployment to Vercel.
+A modern, feature-rich e-commerce platform built with Express.js, MongoDB, and Google OAuth authentication. **Fully serverless** and optimized for Vercel deployment.

+> 🚀 **NEW**: Now fully serverless!
+See [SERVERLESS_GUIDE.md](./SERVERLESS_GUIDE.md) for deployment details.

 ## ✨ Features